Floer theory and reduced cohomology on open manifolds: Computations and applications

 Let $(M,\omega)$ be a compact symplectic manifold and let $\psi:M\to M$ be a symplectomorphism.
 Denote by $M_\psi$ the mapping torus

 Let $\tilde{\omega} $ be the $2$-form on $M_{\psi_i}$ obtained by pulling back $\omega$ via projection to $M$, and let

 with the symplectic structure $\tilde{\omega}+ds\wedge dt$.
 Denote by $HF^*(M,\psi)$ the fixed point Floer homology of $\psi$ as introduced in \cite{DS94}.
-The natural $1$-form induces a grading on Hamiltonian Floer homologies.
-Given this grading we have
+The closed $1$-form $dt$ induces a grading of the Floer homologies by integrating over periodic orbits.

 Denote by $S:\tilde{M}_\psi\to\R$ the natural coordinate $(s,t,p)\mapsto s$.
 Let $f:\R\to\R$ be a proper convex function which is linear at infinity of slope at greater than $k$ for some integer $k$.
 Let $J$ be an almost complex structure for which the map $\pi:\tilde{M}_\psi\to \R\times S^1$ defined by $(s,t,p)\mapsto (s,t)$ is $J$-holomorphic.
 Let $H=f\circ S$.
 The following Theorem is due to M. Abouzaid. \begin{tm}